Chia-Network/chia-blockchain/tests/README.md

 If your jobs run too long, simply move some tests into new subdirectories and run `build-workflows.py`.
 A workflow built from a parent directory does not include the tests in its subdirectories.
 The subdirectory jobs do not include the tests from their parents.
+Note that calling `pytest root/path` will execute all tests found in `root/path/one`, `root/path/two`, etc.

 ## testconfig.py